GeyserMC/GeyserWiki/_docs/geyser/fixing-unable-to-connect-to-world.md

 ### I'm using a hosting provider or VPS!

 Please read [this page on supported hosting providers](https://wiki.geysermc.org/geyser/supported-hosting-providers/) to see if there are extra configuration steps required for your hosting or server provider.
-Some VPS/KVM providers may require further setup, such as OVH, SoYouStart, and Oracle Cloud.
+Some VPS/KVM providers require further setup, such as OVH, SoYouStart, and Oracle Cloud.
 Please read this [note](/geyser/portforwarding/#issues-with-specific-vpskvm-providers) for more information.

 ### Issues using Docker or Pterodactyl
 Make sure you assign the port to pterodactyl, and on docker, to the docker compose file.
 See our [portforwarding](/geyser/portforwarding/#using-docker-or-pterodactyl) page for fixes.